 Dairy Products

 Dairy beverages like milk and yogurt-based drinks are sometimes difficult to digest because of their lactose content.
-Consuming dairy close to your colonoscopy may lead to abdominal discomfort and bloating that makes the procedure uncomfortable.
+Consuming dairy prior to your colonoscopy may lead to abdominal discomfort and bloating that makes the procedure uncomfortable.

 Adjusting to the dietary restriction necessary for a successful colonoscopy can be challenging, especially if you must avoid some of your favorite foods and drinks.
 However, this challenge is not insurmountable.
 Here are some tips to keep you on track: